tboudreaux/fidanka/README.md

     "F606W"
 )

-# Note that the population Synthethis runs when the code
+# Note that the population Synthesis runs when the code
 # gets here, NOT at population instantiation time
 # this can also be called with pop.data().
 # If this function is called multiple times the same results
-# will be returned for the same obeject as a cache is used
+# will be returned for the same object as a cache is used
 df = pop.to_pandas()
 pop.to_csv("TestPop.csv")
 ```